-Hello and welcome to LFA’s guide to bulk density.
-A small change in powders can make a dramatic change to your tablet making it important to measure the characteristics of powders and granules during production.
+Welcome to LFA’s guide to bulk density.
+A small change in powders can make a dramatic change to your capsule making it important to measure the characteristics of powders and granules during production.

 Also, bulk density should be checked from time to time as ingredients can change, and be affected by things such as humidity.
 If left unchecked, the incorrect force may be applied which could lead to capping and lamination.

 To perform this test we need to take a 1-litre cylinder, this can be done with smaller cylinders or jugs but it won’t be as accurate.

 Place the cylinder onto the scales, the more precise the scales the better.

 Now tare the scales and fill the cylinder up to the 1-litre mark with your mix.

 Once it reaches the 1-litre line don’t tamp the powder down as we want to be using what is called our loose bulk density.

 As an example if we shake our cylinder you’ll see the powder compact, this is known as your tamped bulk density which we’re not interested in.